dhminch/MinchList/README.md

 ## Capture the Flag (CTF) Events
 - [Holiday Hack Challenge](https://holidayhackchallenge.com/past-challenges/) - SANS runs a CTF every December for prizes, but the previous challenges are still running and fun.
 - Many conferences and universities have CTFs, some require you to be there, others are remote.
+[CTF Time](https://ctftime.org/) has a schedule of many CTFs going on worldwide.

-## Practice Virtual Machines (VMs)
+## Practice Ranges and Virtual Machines (VMs)

 ***If you download an intentionally vulnerable virtual machine (VM), it is your responsibility to make sure that this VM is not accessible to the Internet.
 It's best to not even expose this VM to an internal home network.
 The safest way is to use an host internal network, so the vulnerable VM can only be accessed by other VMs on the system.***

 - [OverTheWire](https://overthewire.org/wargames/) - Fun mini challenges, highly recommend tinkering here.
+- [UnderTheWire](https://www.underthewire.tech/) - More fun mini challenges with PowerShell
-- [Hack the Back](https://www.hackthebox.eu/) - Lab environment with many vulnerable machines.
+- [Hack the Box](https://www.hackthebox.eu/) - Lab environment with many vulnerable machines.
 Free, but if you pay you have a better experience.
 Great practice range where you spend your time learning, not fussing with VMs and infrastructure.
 - [Metasploitable 3](https://github.com/rapid7/metasploitable3) and [Metasploitable 2](https://sourceforge.net/projects/metasploitable/) - Vulnerable VMs from Rapid7.
 Metasploitable 3 is nice because it's a Windows target, but is more work to build.
 - [VulnHub](https://www.vulnhub.com/) - Lots of VMs, see [here](http://www.abatchy.com/2017/02/oscp-like-vulnhub-vms) and [here](https://medium.com/@a.hilton83/oscp-training-vms-hosted-on-vulnhub-com-22fa061bf6a1) for a sublist of interesting ones.